RockitBootcamp/Phoenix-Admin/Student Reviews/15.3/Levi Donaldson.md

 - Kris: interview, not finished
   - passed CSS, struggled on the transform: translate, but got there
   - JavaScript - passed basic logic & object literals.
 Suggested a little more practice with object literals and including methods.

+### 7/8/15
+- Kris: Interview, passed.
+  - He did struggle in areas, especially for loops, so I suggested he review some more, but also gave him some guidance.
+He did pass.